wdporter/i-am-that-vuepress/9-responses-of-memory/readme.md

 **Q:**&ensp;Still, memory is there to prove the reality of my world.

 **M:**&ensp;How much do you remember?
-Try to write down from memory what you were thinking, saying and doing on the 30th of last month.
+Try to write down from memory what you were thinking, saying and doïng on the 30th of last month.

 **Q:**&ensp;Yes, there is a blank.